 The drastic reduction of the Russian Navy's ability to operate at sea has affected its credibility as a submarine threat.
 However, Russia is still investing in research and development activities to keep up with Western technologies and even surpass them in some cases.
 Cosco is currently in talks with China's nuclear authority to develop nuclear-powered cargo ships.
 The development of nuclear merchant ships began in the 1950s but has not been successful commercially.

-The Russian, US and British navies rely on steam turbine propulsion, the French and Chinese in submarines use the turbine to generate electricity for propulsion.
+Russia only has one aircraft carrier, the Soviet Union Fleet Admiral Kuznetsov, which weighs 55,000 tons and 13 destroyers, the largest of which weigh approximately 7,000 tons.
+The Russian, US and British navies rely on steam turbine propulsion while the French and Chinese use turbines to generate electricity for propulsion.
 President Putin has placed Russia's nuclear forces on special alert, raising concern around the world.
-Cugle) operated as a floating nuclear power plant (FNPP), designation MH-1A, moored in Gatun Lake in Panama Canal area.
+The MH-1A was a floating nuclear power plant (FNPP) moored in Gatun Lake in Panama Canal area.

 The submarines built after the Cold War are considered to be the best Russia has ever manufactured and are first-class ships on par with their NATO counterparts.